-As of May 31, 2017, we had issued and outstanding 29,933,331 series A convertible participating shares of £0.01 each.
+As of June 30, 2017, we had issued and outstanding 29,933,331 series A convertible participating shares of £0.01 each.
 Each issued series A convertible participating share is fully paid.

 The holders of series A convertible participating shares are entitled to one vote for each share held of record on all matters submitted to a vote of shareholders and do not have cumulative voting rights.
 The series A convertible participating shares will automatically convert into ordinary shares on a one-for-one basis immediately prior to the completion of this offering.
-Upon completion of this offering, there will be no series A convertible participating shares outstanding, and we have no present intention to issue any series A convertible participating shares at any time after completion of this offering.
+Upon completion of this offering, there will be no series A convertible participating shares at any time after completion of this offering.